190n/algebra-1-game/README.md

 (venv) $ pip3 install -r requirements.txt
 ```

-Tell Flask where to find the app:
+Tell Flask where to find the app and run it:

 ```bash
 (venv) $ export FLASK_APP=main.py